 There’s plenty to see at the National Portrait Gallery.
-Portraits of famous British figures such as William Shakespeare, Winston Churchill, and the Queen can be found throughout the gallery.
+Portraits of famous British figures such as William Shakespeare, Winston Churchill, and the late Queen can be found throughout the gallery.

 You’ll also find a selection of photos of soccer players, musicians, and actors, all arranged in chronological order.
 And if you’re interested in fashion, check out the gallery’s collection of photographs of some of Britain’s most iconic style icons.